Martian01/openTeamOneServer/README.md

 2. Do not expose internal ports to the outside world - use a firewall

-I did use a firewall (UFW), but the problem here is a security flaw by Docker, exposing your ports **despite the firewall rules saying otherwise**.
-On the internet there are a number of recipes how to overcome this.
-For a while I used this one: https://github.com/chaifeng/ufw-docker
+The problem was: I did use a firewall (UFW), but unbeknownst to me there is a security flaw in Docker exposing your ports, **overriding the firewall rules**.

+After the break-in I tried solutions I found on the internet, like https://github.com/chaifeng/ufw-docker .

 However, in the end the combination of UFW and Docker simply refused to work at all.
 I removed UFW and resorted to changing the routing tables manually.
 On my web server, I added the following rule: